COME CELEBRATE RALLY DAY WITH US!

 This is a special Apologetics Speech Contest, sponsored by Tennessee Home Education Association, THEA for THEA members with students ages 8-18, held in conjunction with THEA's Homeschool Rally Day at the State Capitol.

-As in previous years the two divisions of student competitors, Senior Varsity, ages 13 + up, and Junior Varsity, ages 8-12, will participate in this Platform Apologetics Speech Contest with different Apologetics questions to answer in their speeches and with different rules and guidelines specific and appropriate to each age group.
+As in previous years the two divisions of student competitors, Senior Varsity, ages 13 - 18, and Junior Varsity, ages 8-12, will participate in this Platform Apologetics Speech Contest with different Apologetics questions to answer in their speeches and with different rules and guidelines specific and appropriate to each age group.

 The Junior Varsity Worldview Apologetics Platform Speech Competition for Ages 8-12